ElementsProject/lightning/doc/schemas/WRITING_SCHEMAS.md

 We extend the basic types; see [contrib/pyln-testing/pyln/testing/fixtures.py](fixtures.py).

-In addition, before to commit a new schema or a new version of it, make sure that it is well formatted.
+In addition, before committing a new schema or a new version of it, make sure that it is well formatted.
 If you don't want do it by hand, use `make fmt-schema` that uses jq under the hood.